tuqqu/gender-detector/README.md

 $genderDetector->addDictionaryFile('custom_file_path/another_dict.txt');
 ```

-Each file will be parsed only once, so you need not worry about instantiating many `GenderDetector`'s.
+Note that each `GenderDetector` instantiation triggers file parsing, so you might want to avoid reading the same file twice.

 ### Licenses